Jooglana/Julianas-Grade-Calculator-for-Hadavass-Calculus-I-Fall-2023-Class/README.md

 Version 4.0 is no longer recommended for use as it is very clunky and unpolished on how it works.

 The StoredGrades.java is not compatible with Version 5.0, you will have to manually move your data over to StoredGrades.txt.

+VERSION 6.0 WILL NOT ACCEPT ANY SAFE FILES FROM VERSION 5.0 OR VERSION 4.0, DATA MUST BE MANUALLY MIGRATED!

 Report any issues to the issues tab if needed!